- Oil and gas supply chain is facing stressors from political and economic uncertainties, tightening regulations, and price volatility.

 Traditionally, the industry is slow to adapt to the changing times.
 Technology is no exception.
 Many oil and gas companies continue to rely on outdated manual inventory processes.

-Either this is the way they’ve always done it, they don’t have budget to adopt new technologies, or they simply don’t realize how inefficient and costly their manual processes are.
+Either this is the way they’ve always done it, they don’t have a budget to adopt new technologies, or they simply don’t realize how inefficient and costly their manual processes are.

-This historic dependence, however, costs the industry an average of $100-billion in lost revenue, $38-million in unplanned downtime and $100,000 in lost and under-utilized assets each year.
+This historic dependence, however, costs the industry an average of $ 100 billion in lost revenue, $ 38 million in unplanned downtime, and $100,000 in lost and under-utilized assets each year.

 Maintaining inventory accurately and with real-time visibility is challenging.
-You may have many types of inventory spread across oil rigs, in the field and in vast, outdoor warehouses.
+You may have many types of inventory spread across oil rigs, in the field, and in vast, outdoor warehouses.